Cognitive Deterioration Associated With Drug Use

 In terms of memory, people who consume more alcohol and cannabis than cocaine and other drugs have worse short-term memory.
 The longer the period of consumption, the bigger the impact it has on working memory.

 In terms of executive functions, patients who have been using cannabis and alcohol for longer have a diminished interference capacity.
-That means that they exhibit reduced inhibition to automatic responses.
+That means that they exhibit reduced inhibition of automatic responses.

 We also know that drug users have diminished alternating attention.
 They need more time to carry out activities that require sequential and logical thought.
 However, alcohol and cannabis users experience milder side effects in other areas.
 For example, they maintain their phonological verbal fluidity.